Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Aurorus.md

 ---
 Ability1: Refrigerate
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME699.png
+BookShinyImageName: HOME699_s.png
 BoxSprite: SRD-BoxSprite-aurorus.png
+DexCategory: Tundra Pokemon
+DexDescription: It produced a freezing cold mist from the crystals on its sides and relied on size to deter predators.
+It also created tall walls of ice to block them.
+  The one restored from the fossil is calm and has adapted well.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 27
+  Feet: 8.9
+  Meters: 2.7
 HiddenAbility: Snow Warning
 HomeSprite: SRD-HomeSprite-aurorus.png
 Learnset: '[[SRD-Aurorus-Learnset]]'
 Legendary: 'No'
 Name: Aurorus
 Number: 699
+PrimaryEggGroup: Monster
+SecondaryEggGroup: ''
 Sprite: aurorus.png
 Type1: Rock
 Type2: Ice
+Weight:
+  Hectograms: 2250
+  Kilograms: 225.0
+  Pounds: 496.0
 ---

 #PokeroleSRD/Pokedex